stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 For data types, `public export` means that the type and data constructors will be available from other modules.
 With only `export` the type is abstract: Its constructors will not be exported.
-In moste cases, we therefore use `public export`.
+In most cases, we therefore use `public export`.

 Of course, we can also define constructors that take arguments: